Shajia-Fatima/Parallel-Distributing-Computing-/Chapter-1/README.md

 # 3.Semaphore
 This Python program uses a semaphore to synchronize access to a shared resource among multiple threads.
 Only one thread can access the resource at a time, ensuring thread-safe execution.
 It creates and starts 5 threads, each acquiring the semaphore, accessing the resource, and releasing the semaphore after a 2-second simulated task.

 # 4.Serial&parallel
+This Python program demonstrates concurrent execution using ThreadPoolExecutor.
+Two tasks (task_1 and task_2) are defined and submitted to the executor, which executes them in separate threads.
+The tasks print messages when executed.
+The with statement ensures proper resource management by automatically shutting down the thread pool.

 # 5.multiprocessing
 # 6.numba-cuda
 # 7.Multiprocess&parallelism